open-metadata/OpenMetadata/openmetadata-docs/content/v1.3.x/connectors/ingestion/workflows/lineage/index.md

 {% note %}

-Checkout the documentation of the connector you are using to see if it supports automated lineage workflow.
+Checkout the documentation of the connector you are using to know if it supports automated lineage workflow.

 {% /note %}